wd1: Weighted Policy Optimization for Reasoning in Diffusion Language Models: Additional Experiment Setup Details

 \subsection{Sampling from Geometric Mixture}

-Although the approximate sampling strategy introduced in Section~\ref{sec:method} eliminates the need to approximate the reference policy's likelihood, it incurs computational overhead, as generating a full completion requires multiple forward passes through the dLLM—compared to a single pass for likelihood estimation.
+Although the sampling strategy eliminates the need to approximate the reference policy's likelihood, it incurs computational overhead, as generating a full completion requires multiple forward passes through the dLLM—compared to a single pass for likelihood estimation.
 An alternative is to sample from $\pi_\text{old}$ and shift the advantage to $\hat{A}_i = A^{\pi_\text{old}}(q, o_i) + \beta \log \hat{\pi_\text{ref}} / (\lambda + \beta)$, which reintroduces the need for reference policy likelihood approximation.
-However, our method disables reference policy regularization, following prior works, thereby avoiding this issue entirely.
+However, policy ratio has been removed, and the reference model can be reused when conducting multiple gradient updates with the same batch of rollouts (off-policy).
+The increased computational burden is slight.